-If you have frequent migraines, you will want to treat them frequently with acute meds.
+If you have frequent migraine attacks, you will want to treat them frequently with acute meds.
 That makes sense.
 The problem is that this regular use of acute medication will provide short-term relief but can make your brain even more prone to headaches in the long term.

 This condition is called “medication overuse headache” (MOH).
 It occurs when the medications taken to relieve the headaches are used too frequently and begin contributing to the headache problem

 How do we know that MOH exists?

 Headache experts began seeing MOH when analgesics became easily accessible.
-They saw that some people who had developed chronic headaches could significantly improve after stopping the regular use of their medications.
+They observed that some people who had developed chronic headaches could significantly improve after stopping the regular intake of their medications.
 Many studies have shown this.

 Is MOH a common problem?
 Am I the only one?

 MOH is thought to affect 1 to 2% of the general population, so yes, it is expected, and no, you’re not the only one.
 60 million people worldwide suffer from this.
 It may surprise you, but MOH is one of the top 20 causes of disability worldwide, according to the World Health Organization!

 How much medication could lead to MOH?

 According to the International Headache Classification

 - Ten days per month for triptans, opioids, and any mix of medication.

 - Fifteen days per month if you use acetaminophen or NSAIDs ONLY.

-Many experts set the limit at treating two days per week to stay on the safe side, but many people with clear MOH use acute treatments more than 20 days per month or almost daily.
+Many experts set the limit at treating 2-3 days per week to stay on the safe side, but many people with clear MOH use acute treatments more than 20 days per month or almost daily.

 Are these numbers absolute limits?

 No. These numbers are based on statistics in studies showing an association between frequent intake of acute meds and chronic headaches.
 In some people, this frequency of intake may lead to chronification.
 In others, it might be higher or lower frequencies.
 Some people with migraine might even use daily acute medications without developing MOH.

-So it’s possible to overuse without having medication-overuse headache?
+So it’s possible to overuse without having a medication-overuse headache?